-Analyses.
 We conducted multiple linear regressions of valued and enacted interdependent behavior, and social class background on our key dependent measures.
-Specifically, we tested the effect of valued behavior (working individually vs. together), enacted interdependent behavior (proportion of time spent working together), and individual social class background (from working-class vs. middle-class background) on participants' (1) sense of fit and (2) retention intentions.
+Specifically, we tested the effect of valued behavior (working individually vs. together), enacted interdependent behavior (proportion of time spent working together), and individual social class background (from working-class vs. middle-class background) on participants' (a) sense of fit and (b) retention intentions.
 We then conducted simple slopes analyses to reveal when enacted interdependent behaviors are most likely to afford the benefits of a cultural match to employees from working-class backgrounds.
 In all tables, Model 1 includes the main effects of the primary independent variables only.
 Model 2 adds the relevant interaction terms: all two-way interactions, and the three-way interaction between valued behavior, enacted behavior, and individual social class background.
 Model 3 adds control variables.
-Importantly, the key three-way interaction between valued behavior, and social class background remains significant on both dependent variables with control variables included (i.e., Model 3).
+Importantly, the key three-way interaction between valued behavior, enacted behavior, and social class background remains significant on both dependent variables with control variables included (i.e., Model 3).
+We retain as many participants as possible for each analysis, so degrees of freedom differ slightly for analyses involving retention intentions